kjspring/dsc-phase-1-project-v2-4/README.md

-# Phase 1 Project Description

-In this project description, we will cover:

-* [***Project Overview:***](#project-overview) the project goal, audience, and dataset
-* [***Deliverables:***](#deliverables) the specific items you are required to produce for this project
-* [***Grading:***](#grading) how your project will be scored
-* [***Getting Started:***](#getting-started) guidance for how to begin your first project
+# Microsoft Movie Studio New Movie Production Recommendation

+## Objective - Business Problem
+Microsoft is creating a new movie studio and wants to know what types of movies they should create.
+This project will explore what types of movies are currently doing the best at the box office and recommend what types of movies Microsoft should create.

+## Deliverables
+* Presentation - Genre, Release Time, and Budget for Microsoft Movie Studio
+* Jupyter Notebook
+* GitHub Repository

+## Repository Navigation

+## Technologies
+* Python
+* pandas library
+* matplotlib library
+* sqlite3 library

+## Methods
+1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
+2. Raw data is sttored [here](../zippedData)
+	* Import necessary data
+3. Exploratory Data Analysis

 ## Project Overview

 For this project, I will use exploratory data analysis to generate insights for a business stakeholder.

-### Business Problem

-Microsoft sees all the big companies creating original video content and they want to get in on the fun.
-They have decided to create a new movie studio, but they don’t know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

 ### The Data